shenki/shenki.github.io/_posts/2019-7-12-git-patch-workflow.md

 Mailing List it is convention to include a changelog between the current and previous versions of the patch.

 When you run `git format-patch` it spits out a file like this.
-Convection is to put your changelog below the snip line, which is used by patch applying tool `git am` to indicate the end of the commit message:
+Convention is to put your changelog below the snip line, which is used by patch applying tool `git am` to indicate the end of the commit message: